 Colour of the Year: Greenery

 The authority on colour is Pantone.
 Each year Pantone selects a key colour which reflects the current cultural climate.
 This colour goes on to influence trends in all facets of design.
 This year the key colour is Greenery.
 Pantone calls Greenery “Nature’s Neutral”.
 The yellow-green hue (specifically, Pantone 15-0343) clearly calls to mind the environment, and specifically the growing desire to reconnect with nature.
 It seems that as we are becoming increasingly infatuated with technology we are realising a need to disconnect from it, at least occasionally, and remember what is ‘real’.
-The shade also refers to the rising amount of manufacturers and suppliers – like Keltic – who are starting to go green and use recycled materials (see our recycled ties).
+The shade also refers to the rising amount of manufacturers and suppliers – like Keltic – who are starting to go green and use recycled materials.